wuhao028/weather/README.md

 - As limited time, I've only wrote the unit test for Util.class, report is under weather/report/index.html, coverage is more than 80%.

+- an apk is under root directory ready to install

 Features :

 - Showing cities's weather and fives days weather forecast